 None when you purchase shares directly from Homestead Funds.

 Cover the cost of running the fund and include investment management, accounting, legal and compliance services, record keeping and statement production.
 All mutual funds incur expenses.
-Homestead Funds expenses are in line with or below their peer group median, as determined by Morningstar for the period ending December 31, 2016.
+The expense ratios for all of Homestead Funds’ active equity and bond funds are in line with or below their peer group medians, as determined by Morningstar.

 |Transaction Fees||Gross Expense Ratio||Net Expense Ratio||Median Expense Ratio for Peer Group*|

 |Short-Term Gov. Securities||None||0.81%||0.75%||0.90%|

 *The expense ratio shows the percentage of fund assets deducted annually to cover operating costs.
 Fund expense ratios shown here do not include acquired fund fees and expenses.
 If applicable, these additional costs are disclosed in the prospectus.
 For some funds, the investment advisor has agreed voluntarily or contractually (for at least the current fiscal year) to waive or reimburse a portion of expenses.
 The net expense ratio is the expense ratio minus the portion of expenses waived or reimbursed.
 Please see the current prospectus for additional details.
 The peer ratio is according to Morningstar Direct, based on each fund’s Morningstar classification.

 A $15 annual custodial fee (for IRA and ESA accounts only).
 The fee is charged by the custodian and covers the extra costs they incur for maintaining Individual Retirement and Education Savings Accounts.
 The fee is deducted automatically from your account in the fourth quarter or at the time your account is closed.
 A fee is assessed for each type of fiduciary account registered to the same Social Security Number — not by fund.
 For example, if you have a Traditional IRA and a Roth IRA, you would pay $30 in annual custodial account fees, regardless of the number of funds you own in each account.